CiscoDevNet/DNAC-SWIFT-SDK/ios-auth-framework/README.md

-# DNATestApplication-With-IOS-Auth-Framework
+# DNAC-IOS-Auth-Framework

-This is sample application built using Native login SDK/framework for basic authentication and following API endpoints is used to list DNAC network devices.
+This is sample Native login SDK/framework for basic authentication

-/api/v1/network-device

 # Installation and Setup: